Best Prime Day deals for back-to-school shoppers

 Comfee 1.6 Cubic Feet Solo Series Retro Refrigerator

 Need a compact fridge to keep all your dorm room snacks and beverages fresh?
-The Comfee Solo Series Retro Refrigerator is on sale for more than $25 off and features an adjustable thermostat for perfect chilling.
+The Comfee Solo Series Retro Refrigerator is on sale for 20% off and features an adjustable thermostat for perfect chilling.

 Other top deals in this space